AJGranowski/reddit-expanded-community-filter-userscript/README.md

 1. [Fork][fork-link] this project.
 2. Apply your contribution.
-3. Ensure your changes pass the continuous integration checks.
+3. Ensure your changes pass the continuous integration checks:
    ```sh
    ./toolchain
    ```